minima-global/minidocs/docs/about/mainnetstatus.md

 In order to ensure that your account is genuine and not the product of bot activity, we require each Incentive Reward Account holder to pass our simple Verify process.

+You can check whether you have successfully verified by entering the email you used to sign up [here](https://verify.minima.global/results).

 #### What is the Verify process?

 Our Verify process consists of two phases:

 **Phase 1**

-Our team will review the Incentive Reward database algorithmically and manually to identify accounts that are either <br/>
-a) clearly the result of bot activity or <br/> b) part of a network of accounts.
+Our team will review the Incentive Reward database algorithmically and manually to identify accounts that are either clearly the result of bot activity or part of a network of accounts.

 Accounts that fail Phase 1 will not be notified.

-**Phase 2**
+**Phase 2** (from 13th January 2023)

 All accounts that pass Phase 1 will be invited via the email address on your Incentive Reward Account to complete Phase 2.

-Phase 2 started on the 13th January.

 This email contains a unique link for you to click that will identify your account to us.
 You will then be asked to complete a form that will provide us with the verification we need to satisfy our “One Incentivized Node Per Human” policy.